IneSantos/graphic-motor---webGL/README.md

 # LAIG-trabalho1
 Graphic motor.
-Reads from a .lsx file which is written in xml and presents the scene in javascript.
+Reads from a .lsx file (Language of Scenes in XML) and presents the scene in javascript.

 Filipa Ramos